browserengineering/book/book/accessibility.md

 (a representation of what the user has typed), and pressing `<enter>` submits any containing `<form>` element.
 But more importantly, the element is advertised to users of accessibility features as an textbox.
-For example, when the element is read to a person using voice input, it is identified as a textbox, and the user is therefore encouraged to treat it as such---expecting to have all the usual behaviors of an `<input>` element.
+For example, when the element is read to a person using a screen reader, it is identified as a textbox, and the user is therefore encouraged to treat it as such---expecting to have all the usual behaviors of an `<input>` element.

-However, otherwise the element does not change anything; in particular:
+However, the `role` CSS property does not affect the element in any other way. in particular:

 * It is not by default focusable.
 * Keyboard events do not modify the text child.